 However, just because your hamster will eat anything that they happen to find does not mean that they should.
 Can hamsters safely eat crackers?
-The short answer to this question is yes, but there are a few caveats to keep in mind.
+The short answer to this question is that it depends on the cracker’s recipe and ingredients.
 We have laid out all the information that you need to know about feeding crackers to your hamster right here.

 While it won’t hurt to feed your hamster crackers as a snack sometimes, a few guidelines should be followed to ensure that their snacking does not result in health problems like obesity and diabetes.
-First and foremost, hamsters should get no more than about a stamp-sized piece of cracker at any one time.
+First and foremost, hamsters should get no more than about a 0.4 x 0.4 inch (1 x 1 cm) piece of cracker at any one time.
 Most store-bought crackers are full of sodium and ingredients that hamsters would not typically eat, like artificial flavors and colors.

-They should not be fed crackers more than a couple of times a week, to leave room for the truly healthy stuff, like fruits and vegetables.
+They should not be fed crackers more than a couple of times a week, to leave room for the truly healthy stuff, like grains, nuts, hay, and seeds.
 It is also important that hamsters are fed only whole-wheat or whole-grain crackers, not soda crackers filled with simple carbohydrates.
-Whole-grain crackers offer some nutrition and are full of fiber, which will help keep a hamster’s digestion healthy and blood sugar levels normal.
 Also, plenty of fresh water should be available while crackers are being served, to promote proper hydration.